 Also, while many listings have more exotic amenities like private hot tubs, pools and steam rooms, I’ve noticed that these can be hard to maintain and there is a higher likelihood of a heater or pump breaking than in your typical hotel stay.
 But that shouldn’t deter you from trying listings that will make your vacation that much more unique and memorable!
 Read on.

-While AirBnb offers something for everyone, VRBO (stands for “Vacation Rentals by Owner”) specializes in houses and larger rentals, which are great for groups, ski trips, corporate retreats and other larger-scale trips.
+While AirBnb offers something for everyone, VRBO (stands for “Vacation Rentals by Owner”) specializes in houses, luxury apartment units, and larger rentals, which are great for groups, ski trips, corporate retreats and other larger-scale trips.
 Organized by more traditional x bedroom/y bathrooms, sleeps z people stats, VRBO really shines when you’re coordinating a number of families or groups of 4+ that know each other reasonably well.

 Houses offer a number of advantages over hotels, allowing families and groups more natural socializing, cooking opportunities, no worries about noise complaints and no hassle with housekeeping or uncompromising checkout times.
 Your credit card is loaded in when you sign up for an account, so payment is simple and hosts are usually very responsive (some sites even rank them on how fast they get back to you).